homieiot/homie-esp8266/README.md

 1. The `config` mode is the initial one.
 It spawns an AP and a JSON webserver.
 A client can connect to it, get the list of available networks, and send the credentials (Wi-Fi SSID, password, and the Homie server hostname/IP).
 There is a client available at [marvinroger/homie-esp8266-configurator](https://github.com/marvinroger/homie-esp8266-configurator).
 See [Configuration API](#configuration-api) if you want to implement your own client.
 Once the Homie device receives the credentials, it boots into normal mode.

 2. The `normal` mode is the mode the device will be most of the time.
 It connects to the Wi-Fi, to the MQTT, it sends initial informations to the Homie server (like the local IP, the version of the firmware...) and it subscribes from the server to the subscriptions given (see `addSubscription()`) and to OTA events.
 It then runs the given `setup` function (see `setSetupFunction()`), and loops the given `loop` function (see `setLoopFunction()`).
 This provides a nice abstraction, as everything is handled in the lower level.
 If there is a network failure, it will try to auto-reconnect, endlessly.
-To return to the `config` mode, the user has to press the `FLASH` button of the ESP8266 board for 5 seconds.
+To return to the `config` mode, the user has to press the `FLASH` button of the ESP8266 board for at least 5 seconds, until the LED stays on.

 3. The `OTA` mode is triggered from the `normal` mode when the Homie server sends a version newer than the current firmware version (see `setVersion()`).
 It will reach the Homie server and download the latest firmware available.
 When it ends (either a success or a failure), it returns to `normal` mode.